Shankar-Gurjar/Diabetes_Prediction/README.md

 Explored the output variable and seems data is balanced where 65% values are o(no diabetes)  and 35% values are 1(yes diabetes).

 ![download (4)](https://github.com/user-attachments/assets/e404df7e-1840-4cef-9b82-bc95cdd0c930)

 **Correlation Matrix**

+Upon reviewing correlation matrix did not find any strong correlation between variables but there are some variables that shows some natural mild correlation listed below. pregnancies and age correlation value is 0.54.
+Skinthickness and BMI correlation value is 0.54.
+Glucose & outcome correlation value is 0.49.

 ![download (5)](https://github.com/user-attachments/assets/ddc4bf0e-fa8a-4bfa-959c-7ddb19508858)